csiegel1992/eleventy-base-blog/content/blog/firstpost.md

 JavaScript also provides a wide range of operators for performing mathematical, logical, and comparison operations.

 Tasks:
-Here are some tasks we completeted to practice JavaScript:
+Here here is the task we completeted to practice JavaScript:

-1. Create a JavaScript file and link it to an HTML document.
+Make a program to calculate a tip

+1. Create variables for the pre-tip total and the tip percentage
+2. Calculate the new total
+3. Output a sentence to the page - something like:
+4. Your total bill, with tip, is £35.45

+BONUS POINTS:

-2. Use `console.log()` to output a message to the browser console.
+Use toFixed() to round the output to 2 decimal places Display the tip amount in the output as well
+2 Extend the Tip program

+Create variables for the pre-tip total and the tip percentage Calculate the new total
-3. Use `alert()` to display a pop-up notification to the user.
+Output a sentence to the page - something like:
-4. Declare variables
+“Your total bill, with tip, is £35.45”

-Please find a link to the tasks completed in my codepen <a href="https://codepen.io/C-siegel31/pen/ExdLONX?editors=0012">here</a>.
+Please find a link to the tasks completed in my codepen <a href="https://codepen.io/C-siegel31/pen/bGmWQdO?editors=1101">here</a>.